learn-co-curriculum/swift-control-flow/README.md

     // default behavior will run
 }
 ```

-The `else if` statements can be used to add more branching options in hierarchical way.
-An `else if` statement will only have the opportunity to run if *all* of the `if` and `else if` statements preceding it in its block fail in their evaluations:
+The `else if` statements can be used to add more branching options in a hierarchical way.
+An `else if` statement will only have the opportunity to run if *all* of the `if` and `else if` statements preceding it in its tree fail in their evaluations:

 ```swift
 if false {